JiaxuLou/JiaxuLou.github.io/_pages/publications.md

   Paper: [link](https://github.com/JiaxuLou/LLM_Bias/blob/main/pdf/No%2Bone%2Bcan%2Bmake%2Byou%2Bfeel%2Binferior%2Bwithout%2Byour%2Bconsent.pdf "'No one can make you feel inferior without your consent.'
 Is she right?")

-* :books: Title: The Role of the Medial Nucleus in Amygdala and PTSD<br>
+* Title: The Role of the Medial Nucleus in Amygdala and PTSD<br>
   Author: Jiaxu Lou<br>
   <details>
    <summary>See Abstract</summary>